At 180 Medical, we love to let you know about the newest catheters. Today, we’re spotlighting the new CompactCath catheter for males and females.

 How Can I Find the Catheter That’s Right For Me?

 Just contact us to speak to one of our trained, friendly specialists.
-We’ll be glad to help find the right intermittent catheter that will best fit your individual preferences and needs, and we can also verify your insurance to determine if and how these products are covered on your policy.
+We’ll be glad to help you find the right intermittent catheter for your needs.

 Disclaimer: Please note that this is intended to provide a general understanding of how to self-cath using the unique design of the CompactCath.
-However, it should not be used in place of the recommendations for how you should catheterize based on your personal anatomy and needs.
-For personal instructions, consult with your prescribing physician.
+Do not use this information in place of a visit or consultation with your prescribing healthcare professional.